 This may surprise you, but phishers and fraudsters in general can actually detect when a tab has been left inactive for a period of time, which means they can spy on your browsing history, this tells them which websites and web pages you visit on a regularly basis, so they’ll know which bank you use and which email account you use, whatever you view, they’ll know about it, which means they’ll know which fake pages to make to replace the real pages in your inactive tabs, you’ve now left yourself open to become a victim of tab napping.

 How can you protect yourself against tab napping?

-Here are five simple ways you can prevent yourself from falling victim:
+Here are four simple ways you can prevent yourself from falling victim: